 Astigmatism correction in an implantable lens.

 During your cataract surgery, your natural, cloudy lens is removed and replaced with a new, implantable intraocular lens (IOL).
 A standard IOL implant will restore your vision, but it doesn’t correct astigmatism, a form of vision distortion that is caused by the shape of your eyeball.
 If you have astigmatism and you get a standard IOL implant, you will still need glasses for all of your activities.
-At Maloney Vision Institute in Los Angeles our cataract patients with astigmatism are offered an ingenious new Toric lens to correct this condition.
+At Maloney-Shamie Vision Institute in Los Angeles our cataract patients with astigmatism are offered an ingenious new Toric lens to correct this condition.

 The new Toric IOL is designed to correct larger amounts of astigmatism in order to provide sharper vision and less reliance on glasses.
 Neither the accommodating lens nor the multi-focal lenses provides good vision for patients with higher levels of astigmatism.

 Astigmatism refers to blurred vision caused by an irregularly shaped cornea.
 The cornea is the clear front area of the eye which covers the iris.
 The iris is in front of the clouded natural lens being replaced by cataract surgery.
 The cornea should be perfectly round which then allows the eye to correctly focus on objects.
 In patients with astigmatism the cornea is a flattened oval and this causes focus issues which then translate into blurred vision.

 Correcting astigmatism is done optically using glasses or contact lenses or through LASIK surgery.
 In cataract patients the correction can be made simultaneously using specially shaped Toric IOL lenses.
 These lenses are designed to correct focus imperfections caused by a flattened cornea, allowing patients to see clearly either at a distance or reading.